Intellectual-Systems/COMP3613_Project/readme.md

 ## Next Tasks

-- Heavy refactoring of:
-    - Position
+- Review commands for Employer and Position

-    - Shortlist
-    - Staff
+- Add all necessary commands

+- Review old code and merge functionality if necessary

-    - Employer
+- Review Models

 - Add views per user type

-- Add all necessary commands

 - Remove unecessary functions from user classes, such as:
     - Staff: add_to_shortlist